We performed a comparison between IBM Rational ALM and PTC Integrity based on real PeerSpot user reviews.

 "There are not enough reports.
 People would like to see something similar to what is available in JIRA."

-IBM Rational ALM is ranked 10th in Application Lifecycle Management (ALM) Suites with 17 reviews while PTC Integrity is ranked 12th in Application Lifecycle Management (ALM) Suites with 10 reviews.
-IBM Rational ALM is rated 7.2, while PTC Integrity is rated 7.0.
+IBM Rational ALM is ranked 11th in Application Lifecycle Management (ALM) Suites with 17 reviews while PTC Integrity is ranked 10th in Application Lifecycle Management (ALM) Suites with 12 reviews.
+IBM Rational ALM is rated 7.2, while PTC Integrity is rated 7.4.
 The top reviewer of IBM Rational ALM writes "A complex deployment that is not stable, but is cloud-based".
-On the other hand, the top reviewer of PTC Integrity writes "A flexible tool which you can bend and reformat in many ways ".
-IBM Rational ALM is most compared with Jira, Microsoft Azure DevOps, Codebeamer, Polarion ALM and Atlassian ALM, whereas PTC Integrity is most compared with Codebeamer, Polarion ALM, Jira, Microsoft Azure DevOps and Jama Connect.
+On the other hand, the top reviewer of PTC Integrity writes "Helps to create tasks, change requests and documentation".
+IBM Rational ALM is most compared with Jira, Codebeamer, Microsoft Azure DevOps, Polarion ALM and Atlassian ALM, whereas PTC Integrity is most compared with Codebeamer, Polarion ALM, Jira, Microsoft Azure DevOps and TFS.
 See our IBM Rational ALM vs. PTC Integrity report.

 See our list of best Application Lifecycle Management (ALM) Suites vendors.